heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 This will allow you to build more complex network applications, built on top of a solid foundation: HTTP.

-As HTTP offers many features and is a very complex protocol, this chapter will be a mixed between theory and practice to introduce you to the most important concepts.
+As HTTP offers many features and is a very complex protocol, this course will be a mixed between theory and practice to introduce you to the most important concepts.

+In a nutshell, at the end of this course, you will be able to:

+- Apply the basic concepts of HTTP.
+- Apply the basic concepts of APIs.
+- Use curl to test APIs.
+- Design, document and develop a simple API.
+- Interact with a simple CRUD API.

 ## Disclaimer

-In this chapter, you will learn and experiment with the HTTP protocol.
+In this course, you will learn and experiment with the HTTP protocol.
 We will focus on the version 1.1 of the protocol as it is the most used version today and is supported by all browsers.
 Other versions of the protocol will be mentioned but will not be covered in details.